That dollar amount results from a 39.4% increase compared to $980.1 million 5 years earlier in 2020.

 Below are exports from Togo that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Togo’s goods trail Togolese importer spending on foreign products.

-Togo has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related product category, particularly for cars, trucks and motorcycles.
+Togo has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related and vehicles product categories, notably for refined petroleum oils, petroleum gases and cars.

 Togo’s Export Companies